adonisjs/v6-docs/content/docs/mail/message.md

 ```

 ## Defining subject and sender
-You may define the email subject using the `message.subject` method and the email's sender using the `mail.from` method.
+You may define the email subject using the `message.subject` method and the email's sender using the `message.from` method.

 ```ts
 await mail.send((message) => {